Why Sleeping with Makeup on is Bad - Importance Of Removing Makeup Before Bed

-Have you ever come home after a long day and crashed into bed only to realize that your face makeup is still on?
+Have you been sleeping with makeup on?
 You know that regular cleansing is necessary to maintain healthy-looking skin, but you just don’t have the energy to get back up.
 And you think that skipping it one day won’t hurt that much, right?
 If you nodded in a yes, that’s exactly where you’re wrong.
-Sleeping with makeup can cause extensive damage to your skin during the night.
-While it may be tempting to drift off to sleep with a face full of foundation, blush, and eyeliner, removing your makeup before going to bed is essential to your skin’s health.
-Here are five reasons why you should take off your makeup before going to bed.
+Sleeping with makeup on can cause extensive damage to your skin during the night.
+While it may be tempting to drift off to sleep with a face full of foundation, blush, and eyeliner, removing makeup before bed is essential to your skin’s health.
+Here are five reasons why you should be removing makeup before bed.

 1. Leads to breakouts

-If you sleep with your makeup on, it can mix with the dirt and oil that has built up throughout the day on the surface of your skin.
+Sleeping with makeup on, can mix with the dirt and oil that has built up throughout the day on the surface of your skin.
 This, in turn, can lead to clogged pores and breakouts.

 2. Makes you look dull

 The skin repairs and renews itself overnight and creates a vibrant appearance in the morning.
 Sleeping with makeup hinders this renewal process.
 And yes, nobody wants dull skin.
 When you sleep in your day-old foundation, powder, and eye makeup, it can settle into your creases and fine lines, causing dull, dry, itchy skin.

 3. Causes signs of ageing

 Leaving makeup on while you sleep can age your skin further.
 This happens due to the unnecessary free radical exposure.
 Your skin is exposed to free radicals and other oxidative stressors during the day.
 This can break down collagen and cause development of lines and wrinkles.
 Dozing off with your makeup seals these free radicals onto the surface of the skin all night long.